Hiahwahnah/summer-chores/README.md

 # Summer Chores Simulator

-This exercise simulates a person's Saturday summer chore routine using asynchronous JavaScript and callback functions.
+This exercise simulates a person's Saturday summer chore routine using asynchronous JavaScript.

+There are **two versions** of the solution:

+- `callbackVersion.js` — uses **callback functions**
+- `promiseVersion.js` — uses **Promises**

-The simulation follows a strict order of chores.
+In both versions, the simulation follows a strict order of chores.
 At each step, the person becomes more tired and may fall asleep, preventing them from completing the remaining chores.

 ---

 ## Exercise Description

 Someone has a list of summer chores they have to do every Saturday.
-There are a lot of chores for them to do and naturally get more tired throughout completing their tasks.
+There are a lot of chores for them to do and they naturally get more tired as they work.
 If they get too tired, they may fall asleep before completing all their chores.

 They have a strict routine, which follows in order: